minetest/minetest/doc/lua_api.md

 --------------------

 Sometimes hardware coloring is not enough, because it affects the whole tile.
-Soft texture overlays were added to Minetest to allow the dynamic coloring of only specific parts of the node's texture.
+Soft texture overlays were added to Luanti to allow the dynamic coloring of only specific parts of the node's texture.
 For example a grass block may have colored grass, while keeping the dirt brown.